 Charles Lander was one of those who escaped from hell.
 I count myself truly lucky to have the story of a survivor which I can hold so close to my heart.

 - Charles Lander, known to the family as “Pop”, said little about his time on the Western Front during his lifetime.
 His diary was found by his daughter, Mary Lander, after his death in 1984 and transcribed by his grand-child Jeremy Lander and partner Sally Lander.
-This article is based on extracts from this transcription, which has been published as: “Lander’s War: The War Diaries of Lt.
+This article is based on extracts from this transcription, which was later published as: “Lander’s War: The War Diaries of Lt.
 Charles Herbert Lander 10th Battalion, Royal Warwickshire Regiment”.
 Click here to for more information.